 Daily Biological Verification

-The purpose of the Biological Verification is to ensure that there hasn’t been significant sound output drift on a per frequency basis since the last annual calibration.
+The Biological Verification aims to ensure that there hasn’t been significant sound output drift on a per-frequency basis since the last annual calibration.
 In order to set up this test, it is recommended that you create a distinct result file for this purpose for each individual who may administer hearing testing.
 For example, creating a file with the patient name ‘Biological Verification A.A.’ under which every test can be saved and compared to baseline.
 Only individuals with stable hearing levels should perform Biological Verification.

 After the first test for an individual has been marked as a ‘baseline,’ each test after that can be compared frequency-by-frequency for deviations of more than 10 dB(HL).
 Should there be deviations of more than 10 dB(HL), the system will require additional attention, and we would recommend contacting your Professional Supervisor or Hearing Conservation Program Administrator for recommended next steps.